 The label Darling Berlin stands for fresh and uncommon independent movies from the German capital.

-The hearts of the Berlin audience are already captured, and UCM.ONE has now set itself to make these movies accessable to the rest of the world.
+With the Berlin audience already convinced, UCM.ONE, the creators of Darling Berlin, has been dedicated to making these movies accessible to the rest of the world.

 Darling Berlin - Movies from the German capital

 The following feature films, sometimes inspired by real life people or events, have been published on the film label Darling Berlin so far:

 Feature films that we market in world distribution (excluding Germany, Austria and Switzerland):